Guillex387/cli-chat/README.md

     	The display name in the chat (client only) (default "unknow") -port string
-    	The port to listen or connect to a server (default "8000")
+    	The port to listen or connect to a server (default "8000") -refresh int
+    	The time interval to read connections (in milliseconds) (default 400)
 ```

 ### Commands